LukasMurdock/LukasMurdock.github.io/_posts/2020-09-01-business-and-classes.md

 *  you must talk about the Farmer School of Business, and
 *  you must put the them above all else.

-I had simply failed in my reference to the grandeur Miami University and the Farmer School of Business by heretically not placing them at the top of my resume.
+I had simply failed in my reference to the grandeur Miami University and the noble Farmer School of Business by heretically not placing them at the top of my resume.

 This event nicely sums up my experience at University and its business school—since I refused to put their reference atop my resume, off with the points.